Go Fund Yourself: Plot

 Stan, Kyle, Cartman, Kenny, and Butters decide to leave school and get rich quick by creating a start-up company through crowdfunding website Kickstarter, but have a hard time getting a name that is not already taken.
 When Cartman finds out that the Washington Redskins football team has lost the trademark to their team name, he suggests using it for their company.
 This angers Washington team owner Daniel Snyder, who tries to blackball Cartman.
 With ISIS supporting them, Kyle and Stan leave to form their own startup company, which Stan eventually also quits.

 Snyder, increasingly frustrated, asks other NFL owners to use their connections to have Cartman change his company's logo.
 Cartman responds by adding hand-drawn breasts, testicles and a penis to the Redskins logo.
 This leads Snyder and his team to break into the Kickstarter headquarters and burn it to the ground.
 Cartman, Kyle, and Stan lose the money from their Kickstarter projects, but reconcile and refurbish their company into a replacement for Kickstarter to make money off their clients.
-Everything goes well for the boys until the Redskins' game against the Dallas Cowboys when Snyder himself is forced to play in place of his disillusioned team and is severely injured.
+Everything goes well for the boys until the Redskins' game against the Dallas Cowboys when Snyder himself is forced to play in place of his disillusioned team and is severely wounded.
 Taking pity on the team owner, the townspeople form a mob against the boys' company (including ISIS), threatening to boycott them unless the boys change the name and go back to school.